 Never give up, especially on yourself

-After that soul-crushing phone call, I feared a return to my substance addiction if I didn’t make a radical departure from life as I knew it.
+Would I return to my substance addiction?
 It wouldn’t have been the first time heartbreak sent me down that shame spiral.
-I turned toward the only answer I knew, one her sobriety mentor had shared — “the answer is always more spirituality.”
+How had the man I’d married blindsided me like that?
+A mentor once told me, “the answer is always more spirituality.”

-But when is more enough?
+But for an addict at their bottom, when is more enough?

 In a memoir that’s both rapturous and page-turning, Kirchner captures the terrors and joys of searching for radical honesty — and a second date.